 I was hurt.

-I stormed out of her room, out of the house, left the goodies, her controlling mother had brought and retraced the winding country roads, home.
+I stormed out of her room, out of rehab.
+I left the goodies her controlling mother had bought.
+I retraced the winding country road home.

 Husband was in the garden, pulling out weeds.
 ‘You’re back early, what’s up?’ he asked.